ynht-edu/maps-shortest-path/README.md

 - Random congestion case.
 - Evaluate the fastest route to the destinated city based on possible time.
 - The possible time is determined by the average speed and congestion case (the length of the congestion and average speed of user while the congestion happens).

+## Limitation:
+For the disconnected nodes, the distance or time will appear as an infinite value.